Distributionally Robust and Multi-Objective Nonnegative Matrix Factorization: Numerical Experiments

 \subsection{Dense time-frequency matrices of audio signals: $\Omega = \{0,1\}$}

 NMF has been used successfully to separate sources from a single audio recording.
-However, there is a debate in the literature as to whether the KL or the IS divergence should be used; see, e.g., \cite{virtanen2007monaural, fevotte2009nonnegative} and the references therein.
-In fact, as we will see, IS-NMF and KL-NMF provide rather different results on different audio datasets.
-On one hand, due to its insensitivity to scaling (see Section~\ref{sec:scaling}), IS-NMF gives the same relative importance to all entries of the data matrix; e.g., the error for approximating 1 by 10 is the same as for approximating 10 by 100, that is, $D_{0}(1,10)=D_{0}(10,100)$.
-On the other hand, KL-NMF gives more importance to larger entries as it is (linearly) sensitive to scaling; e.g., the error for approximating 1 by 10 is ten times smaller than approximating 10 by 100, that is, $10 D_{1}(1,10)=D_{1}(10,100)$.
-We illustrate this difference on the spectrogram of an audio signal in Section~\ref{sec:qual}.
+However, there is a debate in the literature as to whether the KL or the IS divergence should be used; see~\cite{virtanen2007monaural, fevotte2009nonnegative} and the references therein.
+In fact, as we will see, IS-NMF and KL-NMF provide rather different results on different audio data sets.
+On one hand, due to its insensitivity to scaling (see Section~\ref{sec:scaling}), IS-NMF gives the same relative importance to all entries of the data matrix.
+For example, the error for approximating 1 by 10 is the same as for approximating 10 by 100, that is, $D_{0}(1,10)=D_{0}(10,100)$.
+On the other hand, KL-NMF gives more importance to larger entries as it is (linearly) sensitive to scaling; for example, the error for approximating 1 by 10 is ten times smaller than approximating 10 by 100, that is, $10 D_{1}(1,10)=D_{1}(10,100)$.